-Every Wednesday at 8pm during the academic term.
+Every Wednesday at 8pm.
 Aimed at high school level and above, but all visitors are welcome.
 Starts with a half-hour interactive presentation by a member of our department (astronomy majors, graduate students, or faculty) on some topic of space news or recent discoveries in astronomy, followed by observing through the telescopes if it's clear.

-1st and 3rd Friday of the month at 8pm, starting Feb 20.
+1st and 3rd Friday of the month at 8pm.
 Aimed at elementary school ages, but open to anyone.
 Kid-friendly space-related activities led by our grad and undergrad students, including observing with our telescopes when it's clear.

 One Saturday a month.
 Organized and hosted by the Astronomical Society of Greater Hartford (ASGH), these observing sessions will use our 16" telescope as well as various smaller telescopes while the 20" refractor is undergoing restoration.
 For details please visit the ASGH website.

 We are happy to host group visits for school groups, scouts, or other interested parties.
 Day and night visits are possible.
 To schedule a group visit, please contact Roy Kilgard.

 Join our friends at CCSU for a tour of the heavens in their planetarium.
 You can find schedules and details on their website.